kvaishnavisrinivasgoud/Deep-Learning-Project/README.md

-Example Results:
+Example Results

--Test Accuracy: ~70-75% (can be improved with more epochs, data augmentation, or a deeper model).
+1.Test Accuracy: ~68-70% (may vary slightly due to random initialization).

+2.Training Accuracy: ~75% (higher than test accuracy, indicating some overfitting).

--Visualizations: Graphs for accuracy/loss and a confusion matrix.
+3.Visualizations: Graphs for accuracy/loss and a confusion matrix.

-This is a basic implementation.
-You can improve the model by:

-  1.Adding data augmentation.

-  2.Using a deeper architecture (e.g., ResNet, VGG).
+Improvements:

+-To improve the results:

+1.Data Augmentation: Apply transformations like rotation, flipping, and cropping to the training data.

+2.Deeper Model: Use a more complex architecture like ResNet or VGG.

+3.Regularization: Add dropout layers or L2 regularization to reduce overfitting.

-  3.Training for more epochs.
+4.More Epochs: Train for more epochs (e.g., 20-30).

-  4.Using transfer learning with a pre-trained model